 Because some of the measured noise levels are close to background noise levels it is necessary to correct for background noise.
-A noisemeter detects the cumulative noise level of wind turbine noise
+A noisemeter detects the cumulative noise level of wind turbine noise and background noise.
+In order to isolate wind turbine noise only, background noise levels must be subtracted logarithmically from the overal noise level.

-In addition it is necessary to ask whether these limits are to be measured as $L{Aeq}$ or $L{A90}$ and whether 'strict' compliance is required, i.e. if a single noise measurement exceeds these levels is the wind farm non-compliant?
-The EIS makes reference to $L{Aeq}$ levels, therefore it must be taken that $L{Aeq}$ levels are appropriate.
-As outlined in Section 5.4.1 it is difficult to isolate wind farm noise from other sources so the $L{A90}$ metric with a conversion to $L{Aeq}$ is also reported.
-RPS present the data as measured and provide an opinion as to whether 'substantial compliance' or 'strict compliance' is achieved.
+In addition it is necessary to ask whether these limits are to be measured as L{Aeq} or L{A90} and whether 'strict' compliance is required, i.e. if a single noise measurement exceeds these levels is the wind farm non-compliant?
+RPS can only present the data as measured and provide an opinion as to whether 'substantial compliance' or 'strict compliance' is achieved.